 We will bring you some of the world’s leading minds on perspectives rarely heard – covering the technological society, consumerism, happiness, the war on your mind, an extraordinary life, and ideas to change your life.

 New Philosopher is funded via online subscriptions and sales.
-We don’t receive any money from advertising and there are no advertisements whatsoever in New Philosopher.
+We don’t receive any money from other companies and there are no advertisements whatsoever in New Philosopher.
 If you would like to support New Philosopher please subscribe now (or take out a gift subscription for a friend).